dbids-EC440/pthread_dbids/README.md

 ### new thread context
 First the the program searches for the next open thread id and stores it in the thread argument of the `pthread_create` function.
+If there are already 127 running threads and main, then the program will print an error message and exit.
 Then it uses the setjmp function to store the state of the current thread, thereby allowing us to alter that state.
 We do so by indexing into the `jmp_buf` structure and changing the registers.
 Ideally we would change the program counter to point to start routine and pass it the argument of arg by changing rdi directly.